 3 bike racks and 3 sentinels at the Bolin Creek trailhead on the east side of Martin Luther King Jr., Blvd.

 1 sentinel and 1 bike rack at the Cafe Driade trail entry to the Bolin Creek Trail.

 3 benches along Bolin Creek Trail near Elizabeth Street and Cafe Driade entries.

-Frega has also designed and installed 1 gate and 1 bench at the Morgan Creek trail and 4 bike racks in Merritt Mill Pasture that use the same materials and style, but were funded outside of this Percent for Art Project.
+More recently Frega has also designed and installed 2 gates and 1 bench on/near Morgan Creek trail and Culbreth Road, and 4 bike racks in Merritt Mill Pasture that use the same materials and style, but were funded outside of this Percent for Art Project.